maciejskorski/huber_clustering/README.md

 # Soft Huber Clustering

-Implementation of soft clustering using mixtures with huber-like log-likelihood.
+Implementation of soft clustering using mixtures with log-likelihood inspired by Huber loss function.

 As empirically verified, this gives better results than KMeans and GaussianMixtures (particularly, more robust against outliers).